fares-ahmed7/Hotel-Booking-Cancellation-Prediction-System/README.md

 - XGBoost
 - LightGBM

-The best model is selected automatically based on Cross-Validation ROC-AUC.
+The best model is selected automatically based on cross-validated ROC-AUC score.

 ---

-# 📊 Evaluation Metrics
+## 📊 Evaluation Metrics

 The final model is evaluated using: